Stark contrast in candidates for the 1st Missouri House District - NewsBreak

 NW Missouri Representative leaving House appointed to state job

-A northwest Missouri state representative leaving the House. due to term limits has landed a state job.
-Governor Mike Parson has appointed Representative Allen.
-Andrews, a Republican from Grant City, as the Security Director of the Missouri.
-Division of Employment.
-The division is part of the Missouri Department of.
-Labor...
+A northwest Missouri state representative leaving the House due to term limits has landed a state job.
+Governor Mike Parson has appointed Representative Allen Andrews, a Republican from Grant City, as the Security Director of the Missouri Division of Employment.
+The division is part of the Missouri Department of Labor and Industrial Relations.

 kmaland.com